 Layer 1: The Salad Dressing

-As I previously mentioned, I prefer a vinaigrette dressing but I do like a creamy ranch and blue cheese too.
-It completely depends on your preference.
-But also, keep in mind, the vinaigrette dressing will come out of the mason jar easier.
-If you use a thicker dressing, you will have to give it a good shake and probably use your fork to scrape it out.
+But also, keep in mind that the vinaigrette dressing will come out of the mason jar easier.
+If you use a thicker salad dressing, you will have to give it a fair shake and probably use your fork to scrape it out.

 Layer 2: Hearty Vegetables